LogicReinc/LogicReinc.WebApp/README.md

 ## Platforms
 Supported platforms are completley dependent on your WindowManager implementation.
 In theory you can implement this framework on any browser with 2 way communication.
 Currently implemented in Mixed WindowManager:

  - Windows 32bit : Microsoft Webview
  - Windows 64bit : Microsft Webview / Chromium
  - Linux 64bit : Chromium
+ - Android : Android Webview (likely chromium)

 This list should expand quick, expect Android, Mac and other architectures such as ARM soon.

 ## Window Implementation